Goxtham/Light-Detection-with-Buzzer/README.md

 ﻿

-Step 5: Create another python file for the main code of the project, type- sudo nano light_detection_buzzer.py to create it and enter the following code given on my Github gists check this link for the full documentation https://projectsubmission.boltiot.com/?p=13874&preview=true
+Step 5: Create another python file for the main code of the project, type- sudo nano light_detection_buzzer.py to create it and enter the following code given on my Github gists

+Check this link for the full documentation https://projectsubmission.boltiot.com/?p=13874&preview=true